 Chihshang is an open country with ponds and even the rare active faults.
 To the east is the coastal mountain, to the west is the Central Mountain Area, and to the south is Sinwulu River.
-This is place enjoys fresh air and elegant country scenes and is away from urban noises.
-Although it is located in the Huadong Valley, it has a broad view and is a perfect place for star-gazing at night since the shadows cast by the mountains can be used as a screen.
+This place is away from urban hustle and bustle, and we can enjoy fresh air and elegant country scenery here as well.
+Although it is located in the Huadong Valley, there is a broad view and it is a perfect place for star-gazing at night since the shadows cast by the mountains can be used as a screen.

 Chihshang is an important tourist spot with convenient transportations located on the tourism line of Huadong Valley.
 Nanheng Highway starts from Chihshang where the provincial highways and Tze-chiang Express also run through.
 Chihshang, also known as the “hometown of rice,” produces soft, delicious rice, and “Chihshang lunch boxes” are also well-known throughout Taiwan.
 Chihshang is also known for the invention of “flat cocoon.”
 Quilts made from silk is one of the specialties of Chihshang, and places such as Da Po Chih, Pastoral Farm Resort, and Taitung Veterans’ Farm are all well-known tourist attractions.
 The tourist attractions that are within an hour of driving from Chihshang are: Guanshan Water Park, Valencia Tourism Farm, Luye Tourism Tea Farm, Chulu Ranch, Beinan Cultural Park, Chihpen hot spring, Chihpen Forest Recreation, and East Coast National Scenic Area to the south (to Taitung), Fuli Small Tianhsiang, Luoshan Waterfall, Antong Hot-spring, Yushan National Park, He-gang Tea House, Wu-he Tourism Tea Farm, Rui-hui Hong Ye Hot-spring, Siouguluan River Canoeing, and Butterfly Valley to the north, and Wulu Three Views (Wulu Hot-spring, Tianlong Suspension Bridge, and Wulu Valley) and Lidao Villa in the Nanheng Highway area.
 Chihshang is located at the center of these attractions and is thus the perfect hub for tourists.